IProduceWidgets/USDA_ESVRCode/Read_Me.txt

 This section contains some flags which need to be set, such as file source directory, and export file names.

-It also contains a flag for running all the tables in the writup of the 2022 gap anlysis of ecosystem services.
+It also contains a flag for running all the tables in the writup of the 2022 gap analysis of ecosystem services, as well as generating a series of violin and boxplots for that study.
 You can set this to False to prevent it from generating those files.

 ##### Your Query ##### (Line 458)